UniversalDependencies/docs/_ru-dep/expl.md

 shortdef: 'expletive: reflexive pronoun with an inherently reflexive verb'
 ---

-The demonstrative particle _eto_ can be used as an "extra" subject in the sentence, analogous to the English _there_-expletive.
+The demonstrative particle _eto_ can be used as an "extra" subject in the sentence, in this case all other sentence can be considered as the group of predicate.
+Cf. English construction with _there_-expletive.

 ~~~ sdparse
 Это мама звонит . \n This-is my-mother calls .